Miqueas/Self/README.md

 ```

 And there you go!
 There is a class with "Point" as a name saved into a local variable named like so.
-The problem is, We need to make a constructor for it!
+The problem is, we need to make a constructor for it!

 ```lua
 function Point:new(x, y)